F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

 Consumers
 =========

 Use this section to find example declarations and notes for supported consumers.
+Note: each example below shows only the Consumer class of the declaration and needs to be included with the rest of the base declaration.

 Splunk